torden81/rateImg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of evalImg is to ...
+The goal of evalImg is to provide a collection of images that can be evaluated/rated by the user

 ## Installation